Working With Private Land Owners

 The most recent tax bill is also a good place to look for a good mailing address; start at the NYC Department of Finance's website and look at the PDFs of the bills to see where they are being sent.

-If the owner is a corporation, you can also look them up in the New York State Corporation and Business Entity Database.
-You can see whether the corporation is currently active or dissolved; you can also see what address the corporation has on file as the place the State can contact it.
+If the owner is a corporation, you can also look them up in OpenCorporates.
+You can link to State Divisions of Corporations see whether the corporation is currently active or dissolved; you can also see what address the corporation has on file as the place the State can contact it.
 You can use that address, too!

 How do I know much the owner owes in taxes?